borkerprotocol/borker-server/README.md

 # Borker-Server

 Borker is a first-of-its-kind, Twitter-like microblogging platform built on top of the Dogecoin p2p network.
-Borker is open-source, decentralized, borderless, permissionless, pseudonymous, immutable, and censorship-resistant..
+Borker is open-source, decentralized, borderless, permissionless, pseudonymous, immutable, and censorship-resistant.

 **Borker-Server serves three purposes:**
   1. Syncing blocks from the dogecoin blockchain, finding transactions that conform to the borker protocol spec, and parsing them out.